-Since March 6th, when only nine Americans had died from COVID-19, over 90,000 U.S. citizens have now succumbed.
-More concerning, many of those dying have been young, previously healthy persons, including frontline first responders, doctors, nurses, and many other healthcare colleagues.
+Insidiously, within another 90 days, 100,000 U.S. citizens succumbed despite ambitious efforts to impose physical distancing and stay-at-home policies across the country and abroad.
+More concerning, many of those dying were young, previously healthy persons, including frontline first responders, doctors, nurses, and many other healthcare colleagues.

 More Than the Lung

-Overall, the current common clinical opinions of front-line practitioners are that the clotting and inflammatory complications are likely intertwined processes, but that they may also be independently-acting complications in some cases and that both need to be addressed accordingly.
+Overall, the current common clinical opinions of frontline practitioners are that the clotting and inflammatory complications are likely intertwined processes but may also be independently acting complications in some cases, and both need to be addressed accordingly.
 In that respect, the purpose of this discussion is to specifically examine an approach to hypercoagulable states associated with COVID-19.

 The consequences of this diffuse clotting disorder can be grave and yet not readily recognized.
 In turn, this more sublime pathological aspect of COVID-19 has ramifications for providers who may first encounter possible COVID-19 patients in the out-of-hospital setting.
 Be they first responders, paramedics, medical directors, nursing practitioners, primary care physicians, or public health officials, awareness of this clotting process is essential.
 Early recognition and appropriately directed treatment are believed to be key to preventing further disease progression.
 A cognitive appreciation for this more subtle yet quite detrimental complication of COVID-19 may be instrumental in mitigating its more serious sequelae.